 As you may have noticed before, I love to repurpose lots of different things, but old t-shirts are probably my favorite material to work with.
 The edges are hemmed in a way that forms a handy tube which is perfect for easily making drawstring closures.
-In literally less than a minute, once your sewing machine is out, you can have the sewing part finished that will convert both sleeves of a t-shirt into 2 drawstring pouches.
+In literally less than a minute, once your sewing machine is out, you can have the sewing part finished for converting both sleeves of a t-shirt into 2 drawstring pouches.

 If you use the right size sleeve for the project you're making, and the sleeve is straight enough, there is only one small seam at the bottom to be sewn.
 I usually end up sewing 2 seams, though: one to straighten up the side seam, and the other to close up the bottom.
 (Sometimes I dew 3 seams, one on each side, and another on the bottom.)

 How to make a drawstring bag in less than 10 minutes!